britt/teleprompter/README.md

 - Be respectful and inclusive
 - Keep discussions constructive
 - Focus on the technical merits
-- Follow project maintainers' decisions
+- Follow the project maintainer's decisions

 ## License